cjshelton/blog/_posts/2019-01-31-creating-the-blog.md

 #### Includes

 Similar to Layouts, Includes help reduce duplication and promote a cleaner, more modular approach to defining HTML.
-For those who are familiar with ASP.NET, Includes work like Partial Views, abstracting the HTML out to seperate files, allowing pages to be built from components which can be shared amongst other pages.
+For those who are familiar with ASP.NET, Includes work like Partial Views, abstracting the HTML out to separate files, allowing pages to be built from components which can be shared amongst other pages.

 I created Includes for HTML that either needed to be used in multiple places, or when it was defining a logical component of the website.
 It made sense to create Includes for the following components: